sravankodali/CityOfSyracuseProjects/water_infra/README.md

 The City has been using an antiquated water-meter billing software that requires Water Dep't employees to run daily routes with RFID readers to collect meter data from houses.
-They're planning a migration from the legacy NSITE system to the Neptune 360 system based on LoRaWaN IoT.
+Water is planning a migration from the legacy NSITE system to the Neptune 360 system based on LoRaWaN IoT.
 Real-time data on meter reads is extremely useful for billing and monitoring leaking pipes, eliminating the need for manually driving the routes each day.